bomonike/bomonike.github.io/ap-compsci.md

 1. REST API programming (Postman and other tools)
 1. Countries and cities of the world - compare latency averages and anomalies over time

-   <em>There currently is no certification for AI</em>
+   <em>As of 2024 there is no certification for AI</em>

    <a name="LowCodeApps"></a>

    <strong>H. Use low-code systems to develop apps</strong>

-1. Flow charts, branching ITF 4.2
+1. Draw a flow chart about branching - ITF 4.2
 1. GUI Design: DEMO: Figma/Tailwind
 1. <a target="_blank" href="https://www.youtube.com/watch?v=mop6g-c5HEY">GUI coding in Python</a> using Tcl